Drill into a campaign

 Performance Max has a different set of sub-entities, so the tabs change:

-• Assets.
-Every asset (headline, description, image, video, business name) used across the campaign.
-Two filters sit at the top: Asset group narrows to one asset group, Field type narrows to one role like Headline, Marketing image, or Long headline.
+- Assets.
+Every asset (headline, description, image, video, business name) the campaign uses.
+Two filters sit at the top.
+Asset group narrows to one asset group.
+Field type narrows to one role, for example Headline, Marketing image, or Long headline.

-• Search terms.
-Performance Max does not expose individual queries the way Search does.
-Instead, Google categorizes search interest into buckets and reports the volume range and conversion data per bucket.
-Each row is one of those categories.
+- Search terms.
+Performance Max does not show individual queries the way Search does.
+Instead, Google groups search interest into categories.
+It reports the volume range and conversion data for each category.
+Each row is one category.

-• Networks.
-Spend, clicks, conversions, and ROAS split by Search, YouTube, Display, Search partners, and so on.
+- Networks.
+Spend, clicks, conversions, and ROAS, split by Search, YouTube, Display, and Search partners.

 From the Asset groups tab, click an asset group name.
-The asset group view shows KPI cards for that group and the Assets table filtered to just this group's assets.
+The asset group view shows KPI cards for that group.
+It also shows the Assets table, filtered to this group's assets.
 Use the Field type filter to narrow further.

 Image assets

-When a row is an image asset, hover the asset name to see a preview of the image.
-Click the name to open the full size image in a new browser tab.
-Text assets (headlines, descriptions, business name) and video assets show their text in the name column with no hover preview.
+When a row is an image asset, put the pointer on the asset name to see a preview of the image.
+Click the name to open the full-size image in a new browser tab.
+Text assets (headlines, descriptions, business name) and video assets show their text in the name column, with no preview.

 Filters carry across the drilldown

-Date range, comparison setting, and the active Google Ads account all carry through automatically.
-Change the date range while you're three levels deep and every parent page reflects the new range when you navigate back.
+The date range, comparison setting, and active Google Ads account all carry through automatically.
+If you change the date range three levels deep, every parent page shows the new range when you go back.

-Filter selections that live in the URL, like the ad group filter and the field type filter, stay put when you switch tabs or use the browser back button.
+Some filter selections stay in the URL, for example the ad group filter and the field type filter.
+They stay when you switch tabs or use the browser back button.
 They reset when you leave the drilldown.

 Period comparison

-• KPI cards.
-Each card shows the previous value and the percentage change beneath the current value.
-The percentage is colored by tone: green means the metric moved in the right direction for its kind (impressions up, cost down), red means it moved the wrong way.
+- KPI cards.
+Each card shows the previous value and the percentage change below the current value.
+Color shows the tone.
+Green means the metric moved in the direction you want for its kind (impressions up, cost down).
+Red means it moved the other way.

-• Table rows.
-Every metric column shows the previous value and the percentage change underneath the current number.
+- Table rows.
+Every metric column shows the previous value and the percentage change below the current number.

-A couple of exceptions: PMax search term insights and PMax placements do not show comparison data, because the underlying categories shift between periods and a one-to-one comparison would be misleading.
+There are two exceptions.
+PMax search term insights and PMax placements do not show comparison data.
+The categories below them change between periods, so a one-to-one comparison can mislead.

-Every drilldown page has a breadcrumb at the top: Campaigns > Campaign name > Ad group name and so on.
-Click any segment to jump back to that level.
+Every drilldown page has a breadcrumb at the top, for example Campaigns > Campaign name > Ad group name.
+Click any segment to go back to that level.

 When data is missing

-• No ad groups, ads, keywords, or search terms.
-The campaign may not have run in the selected date range, or it may be paused.
-Try expanding the range.
+- No ad groups, ads, keywords, or search terms.
+The campaign might not have run in the selected date range, or it might be paused.
+Make the range wider.

-• No PMax search term insights.
-Google only surfaces insights after a campaign has accumulated enough traffic.
-New PMax campaigns commonly show nothing here for several weeks.
+- No PMax search term insights.
+Google shows insights only after a campaign gets enough traffic.
+New PMax campaigns often show nothing here for several weeks.

-• No PMax placements.
-Same situation.
-Placements appear once Google's automation has spent enough across surfaces to have data worth reporting.
+- No PMax placements.
+This is the same case.
+Placements appear after Google's automation spends enough across surfaces to have data worth reporting.